placideirandora/youtube-downloader-pi-with-c-sharp/README.md

 # youtube-downloader-pi
-A lightweight software application which downloads videos from YouTube.
+A lightweight desktop software application which downloads videos from YouTube.

 I developed this application in C#.NET with Microsoft Visual Studio Professional 2017.